rsinghlab/OvO/TCGA/README.md

 ### 4. Training and hyperparameter tuning.

 Unimodal:
-To train and tune for a single modality model, use `modeling/training_one_hyper.py`.
+To train and tune for a single modality model, use `modeling/training_unimodal_hyper.py`.
 This allows you to train a neural network for any one of the tabular modalities and a CNN for the imaging modality, and do hyperparameter tuning using weights and biases (example config can be found in `common_files/config.json`).

 Multi-modal:
-To train on all five modalities, use `modeling/training_five_hyper.py` which will do hyperparameter tuning using weights and biases (example config can be found in `common_files/config.json`).
+To train on all five modalities, use `modeling/training_multimodal_hyper.py` which will do hyperparameter tuning using weights and biases (example config can be found in `common_files/config.json`).
 You can train using a concatenation model, a pairwise cross-modal attention model, an early fusion with self-attention model, and our OvO model.

 ### 5. Evaluation

 Unimodal:
-To evaluate for a single modality model, use `modeling/evaluate_one.py`.
-This allows you to a neural network for any one of the tabular modalities and a CNN for the imaging modality, using the best hyperparameters found in the training step.
+To evaluate for a single modality model, use `modeling/evaluate.py` with the `multimodal` flag set to False.
+This allows you to evaluate the best neural network for any one of the tabular modalities and a CNN for the imaging modality, using the best hyperparameters found in the training step.

 Multi-modal:
-To evaluate on all five modalities, use `modeling/evaluate_five.py`.
+To evaluate on all five modalities, use `modeling/evaluate.py` with the `multimodal` flag set to True.
 This allows you to evaluate using the best hyperparameters found in the training step.

 ### Information about modalities